sta-212-f19/website/README.md

   - [MST256 by Nicole Dalzell](https://sites.google.com/view/mst256/schedule?authuser=0)
   - MST256 by Rob Erhardt

+- The header image is a compilation of an image from [rawpixel](rawpixel.com) and a hex designed by Lucy D'Agostino McGowan

 # Notes for building the website:

 - Colors: Pantone Fall 2019 - Orange Tiger - #F96714